jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 rescatux image lying around, though, that's not a problem.

 #### Add the GRUB entry
-The GRUB entry should look something like this:
+The GRUB entry should look something like this (put it at the bottom of `/etc/grub.d/40_custom`):

 ```text
 menuentry "System76 Firmware Update" {